SEARCH

 Accreditation Information

 ACPE LogoBarnett International is accredited by the Accreditation Council for Pharmacy Education as a provider of continuing pharmacy education.
 Participants will receive 7 hours (0.7 CEUs) of continuing education credit for full participation, including the completion of a pre-test, post-test and program evaluation.
-Barnett International will mail ACPE statements within three weeks of program completion.
-ACPE# 0778-0000-12-092-L01-P. Released: 8/12.
+Barnett International will issue a receipt of completion for earned CEUs within three weeks of program completion.
+ACPE# 0778-0000-15-051-L01-P. Released: 8/15.

 Hold this course at your company!